less_retarded_wiki

 Using approximations however doesn't have to imply decrease in precision of the final result -- approximations very well serve optimization.
 E.g. approximate metrics help in heuristic algorithms such as A*.
 Another use of approximations in optimization is as a quick preliminary check for the expensive precise algorithms: e.g. using bounding spheres helps speed up collision detection (if bounding spheres of two objects don't collide, we know they can't possibly collide and don't have to expensively check this).

-Examples of approximations:
+Examples of approximations are:

 Powered by nothing.
 All content available under CC0 1.0 (public domain).
 Send comments and corrections to drummyfish at disroot dot org.